Dining Services

 Step 1: Go to our Family Portal to quickly fill out the forms to see if you qualify for Free and Reduced Lunch Benefits.
 It is the request of the school system that all families apply to ensure that all that qualify receive benefits for the current school year.

-• The EDUCATION BENEFITS FORM must be FILLED out EVERY SCHOOL YEAR for benefits to be extended beyond the 30 day grace period.
+- The EDUCATION BENEFITS FORM must be FILLED out EVERY SCHOOL YEAR for benefits to be extended beyond the 30 day grace period.

-• 2023-2024 EDUCATION BENEFITS FORM
+- 2024-2025 EDUCATION BENEFITS FORM with Instructions

-• This will also allow you to link your students as a family.
+- This will also allow you to link your students as a family.

 Step 2: Use this site to check current balances and deposit money on your student’s account now and in the future.

-Marcellus Community Schools, in accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA (not all bases apply to all programs).
-Remedies and complaint filing deadlines vary by program or incident.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

-Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible Agency or USDA's TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
-Additionally, program information may be made available in languages other than English.
+Program information may be made available in languages other than English.
+Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.

-USDA is an equal opportunity provider, employer, and lender.
+This institution is an equal opportunity provider.

 Questions / Concerns